loo83gh22-droid/Husband-Daily-Tips/MIGRATION_STEPS.md

 ('Apologize and Make Amends', 'Apologize for a mistake and take concrete steps to make amends.', 'Conflict Resolution', 'conflict', 'conflict_resolutions', '💚');

 -- Update updated_at trigger
+-- Drop trigger if it exists first (to avoid errors on re-run) DROP TRIGGER IF EXISTS update_challenges_updated_at ON challenges;
 CREATE TRIGGER update_challenges_updated_at BEFORE UPDATE ON challenges
     FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();
 ```